nenaddimitrijevic89/TV-Shows/README.md

 ## TV-Shows

 TV Shows is an application which allows you to search for existing TV Shows, take a closer look on summary, info about seasons or actors.
-Data provided by tvmaze.com.
 Fully responsive.
 Data provided by [tvmaze.com](https://api.tvmaze.com/)

 Demo: [TV-Shows](https://nenaddimitrijevic89.github.io/TV-Shows/)